Notable Hand Tools in the Bible

-It is interesting to note that while not referencing a specific tool, the word ‘Tool’ appears about 8 times in the Bible.
-Almost all the instances has to do with a craftsman and his tools as they pertain to his specific trade.
+It is interesting to note that while not referencing a specific tool, the word ‘tool’ appears about 8 times in the Bible.
+Almost all the instances have to do with a craftsman and his tools as they pertain to his specific trade.
 Specifically referenced are [en]graving tools, iron tools, cutting tools, wooden tools, and stone tools.
-(Exodus 20:25, Exodus 32:4, Numbers 35:17-18, Deuteronomy 27:5, Joshua 8:31, 1 Kings 6:7, Isaiah 44:12) This list is by no means complete with other mentions and instances of different tools but for the sake of our countdown, we chose these:
+(Exodus 20:25, Exodus 32:4, Numbers 35:17-18, Deuteronomy 27:5, Joshua 8:31, 1 Kings 6:7, Isaiah 44:12) This list is by no means complete, but for the sake of our countdown, check out the following biblical hand tools:

 The Reed (Rod)

 The word Axe appears 11 times in the Bible.
-Almost all instances of the Axe had to do with either cutting down trees or shaping wood.
+Almost all instances of the Axe (or ax) had to do with either cutting down trees or shaping wood.
 There is one mention where it seems that the axe head is affixed to a handle of sorts and there is an issue with the head coming off.
-Also, in one specific verse it mentions that the axe is made of iron.
-There are a few instances where it was specifically used as a weapon too, as in a battle axe.
+In another verse, it mentions that the axe is made of iron.
+There are also a few instances where an axe is specifically used as a weapon—as in a battle axe.
 (Deuteronomy 19:5, Deuteronomy 20:19, Judges 9:48, 1 Samuel 13:20, 1 Kings 6:7, 2 Kings 6:5, Isaiah 10:15, Matthew 3:10, Luke 3:9)

-The word ‘Plow’ (or a form of it as noun or verb) appears around 32 times throughout the Bible.
-We can’t include them all here, but we’ll fire off some to give you a taste.
-It would seem that the idea of Lawn and Garden has been around since the early days.
-Of course the plow in the bible time would have been powered by some sort of animal (typically an ox) pulling the device though the ground to turn it over (making a furrow).
+The word ‘plow’ (or a form of it as noun or verb) appears around 32 times throughout the Bible.
+We can’t include them all here, but we can give you a taste.
+It would seem the idea of lawn and garden has been around since the early days (and why not, since God first made man and told him to tend a garden).
+Of course, the plow in biblical time would have been powered by some sort of animal (typically an ox).
+The ox would pull the plow though the ground to turn it over (making a furrow).
 (Deuteronomy 22:10, Job 4:8, Proverbs 20:4, Isaiah 28:24, Jeremiah 51:20, Hosea 10:11, Amos 6:12, Luke 9:62 1 Corinthians 9:10)

 The Hammer (interchangeable with Mallet)

-The ‘Hammer’ is listed 7 times in the Bible specifically (‘Mallet’ is listed once) in noun form.
-This is a pretty broad tool that could also be called a mallet in certain situations.
-From the verses that mention the hammer, it was evident it was used for working stone, beating metals, wood-carving, as well as for driving nails and tent pins.
+We found it no surprise finding the hammer all over the Bible.
+It appears 7 times specifically in noun form.
+This broad term referred to a tool that could also be called a mallet in certain situations.
+From the verses that mention the hammer, it was evident it was used for working stone, beating metals, wood-carving, and also for driving nails and tent pins.
 (Judges 4:21; Judges 5:26, 1 Kings 6:7; Isaiah 41:7; Jeremiah 23:29 & Jeremiah 50:23)